John Jacobs (activist): Life on the run and death

 Jacobs took courses in Third World politics and history at several local colleges and universities, receiving grades of A's and B's.
 He spent much of his free time gardening or reading, and although acquaintances unwittingly urged him to become involved in political activity he refused.
 He spent much of his time in his basement, reading newspapers and clipping articles (especially those which told of his former Weatherman comrades resurfacing and reintegrating back into society).

 The U.S. Department of Justice dropped its federal warrant against Jacobs in October 1979.

 In 1996, Jacobs was diagnosed with melanoma.
 The cancer soon spread to his brain, lungs, and lymph nodes, and his skin became painfully sensitive to the slightest touch.

 John Jacobs died on October 20, 1997, of complications related to melanoma.
-He fell ill on October 19, and police and medical personnel were called to his home by his wife.
-When police officers inadvertently touched his sensitive skin (despite his wife's caution not to), he became violent and beat several officers before being subdued.
-Jacobs died the next day.
+At the time of his death, he was still living under the name "Wayne Curry."
+His "few friends knew the East Van resident as just another embittered old hippie."

+Of Jacobs' death, Kevin Gillies wrote in Vancouver Magazine: "on October 19, 1997, police had been called to an East Vancouver basement suite where paramedics were having difficulty with an ill and angry man.
+Marion MacPherson, the common-law wife of 50-year-old Wayne Curry, had found him asleep when she came home that day.
+Beside his bed but untouched, she said, were a bottle of whiskey and a half gram of coke, his painkillers of choice."

+"In the late stages his skin had become ultra-sensitive to touch.
+Using gentle diplomacy, the police were able to coax Curry out of the house and toward the ambulance.
+As they walked along, a female police officer patted him softly on the back and said "You're doing fine."

+[...]Curry slugged the officer in the face before stumbling back to the house.
+It took another hour and another batch of police officers to strap him onto a stretcher and send him off to Vancouver General Hospital where medical staff took over."Jacobs died 18 hours later.

 Jacobs was cremated.
 Some of his ashes were spread in his backyard, some in English Bay, and some in Oregon (near a place he had visited while on the run).
 Some of his ashes were also taken to Cuba and spread near the mausoleum of Che Guevara.
 A photo of Jacobs from the late 1960s is attached to a plaque next to the site.
 An extensive statement, documenting Jacobs' life, is written on the plaque.
 It ends with the statement: "He wanted to live like Che.
 Let him rest with Che."